-The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognized initially in the cash flow hedging reserve, a separate component of equity.
+The effective portion of changes in the fair value of derivatives that are designated and gualify as cash flow hedges is recognized initially in the cash flow hedging reserve, a separate component of equity.
 The gain or loss relating to the ineffective portion is recognized immediately in the income statement.
 Amounts accumulated in equity are reclassified into the income statement in the same period in which the related exposure impacts the income statement.
 When a cash flow hedge no longer meets the criteria for hedge accounting, any cumulative gain or loss existing in equity at that time remains in equity and is reclassified to the income statement when the forecasted transaction is ultimately recognized.
-When a forecasted transaction is no longer expected to occur, the cumulative gain or loss existing in equity is immediately recognized in the income statement.
+When a forecasted transaction is no longer expected to occur, the cumulative gain or loss accounting, the adjustment to the carrying amount of the hedged item is amortized in the income statement over the hedged item's remaining period to maturity.

 Fair value changes of derivative instruments that qualify for fair value hedge accounting treatment are recognized in the income statement in the periods in which they arise, together with any changes in fair value of the hedged asset or liability.
-If the hedging instrument no longer meets the criteria for hedge accounting, the adjustment to the carrying amount of the hedged item is amortized in the income statement over the hedged item's remaining period to maturity.
+If the hedging instrument no longer meets the criteria for hedge